Amar Sangha: Films

 Sangha produced a short documentary film directed by Elina Gress and Lenee Son, My Name Was January.
-It was about Sher Vancouver's late social coordinator, January Marie Lapuz, who was tragically murdered in New Westminster in September 2012.
+It was about Sher Pride's late social coordinator, January Marie Lapuz, who was tragically murdered in New Westminster in September 2012.
 The film focuses on January's strengths and struggles and provides a platform for other trans women of colour to have a voice.
 My Name Was January was an official selection at the National Screen Institute Online Short Film Festival in Winnipeg, Manitoba.
 It was also a Finalist at the San Francisco Bay Area Sex Worker Film and Arts Festival.
 My Name Was January won 13 awards, and garnered 56 official selections at film festivals around the world.
 In 2018, the New West Record selected Sangha as one of the Top 10 people who had an impact in the arts in New Westminster.

 Sangha's debut feature documentary film, this time directed by Vinay Giridhar entitled, Emergence: Out of the Shadows, is about gay and lesbian South Asian people and their coming out journey and the reactions of the parents.
 He received training and mentorship from the National Screen Institute in Winnipeg, Manitoba to help him with Emergence: Out of the Shadows.
 The film had its World Premiere at Cinema Diverse: The Palm Springs LGBTQ Film Festival where it picked up a Festival Favourite award, and started its festival run in other US festivals such as Out On Film in Atlanta which is an Academy Award qualifying festival and the Chicago South Asian Film Festival where it picked up a Special Mention for Director Vinay Giridhar for Best Feature Documentary.
 Emergence: Out of the Shadows was also an official selection at Image+Nation in Montreal, Reelworld Film Festival in Toronto, and was the closing night film at both the South Asian Film Festival of Montreal and the Vancouver International South Asian Film Festival where it picked up Best Documentary.
 The film was also nominated for three awards at the Vancouver Asian Film Festival including Best Canadian Feature Award, Best Director for Canadian Feature Award, and Best Cinematography for Canadian Feature Award for 2021.
 Emergence: Out of the Shadows entered the Canadian Screen Awards for Best Feature Documentary and Best Editing for 2022.
 Emergence: Out of the Shadows had its South Asian Premiere at Reel Desires: Chennai International Queer Film Festival.
 Emergence: Out of the Shadows also had a double festival premiere at the KASHISH Mumbai International Queer Film Festival and the Mumbai International Film Festival during the same week, where it was in competition at both film festivals for Best Documentary.
 The film also had an in-person and online screening at the 46th annual Frameline: San Francisco International LGBTQ+ Film Festival which is "the longest-running, largest and most widely recognized LGBTQ+ film exhibition event in the world."
 In October 2023, Emergence: Out of the Shadows received the Best Feature Film award at the inaugural Langley City Film Festival.